clulab/factuality/factuality-models/README.md

    and make sure the client runs.
 This may require "touching" `../build.sbt`.
 1. Do not both with `sbt release`, because the files are too large for Maven Central.
-1. Manually copy the locally published model files from your `ivy2` directory, usually `~/.ivy2/local/org.clulab/factuality-models` to, for example, the CluLab google drive.
+1. Manually copy the locally published model files from your `ivy2` directory, usually `~/.ivy2/local/org.clulab/factuality-models` to, for example, clulab servers at `/data/nlp/models/org.clulab/factuality-models`.
 1. If necessary, update the `README.md` file for the `factuality-client` project so that people know where to find the files.
 1. Leave the local version in the ivy2 directory for your own use.